 We account for business combinations under the acquisition method of accounting, which requires the assets and liabilities to be recorded at their respective fair values as of the acquisition date in the consolidated financial statements.
-The determination of estimated fair value may require us to make significant estimates and assumptions.
+The determination of estimated fair value may require us to make significant estimates and assumptions, including estimates of future financial performance the acquired entity.
 The purchase price is the fair value of the total consideration conveyed to the seller and the excess of the purchase price over the fair value of the acquired identifiable net assets, where applicable, is recorded as goodwill.
 The results of operations of an acquired business are included in our consolidated financial statements from the date of acquisition.
 Costs associated with the acquisition of a business are expensed in the period incurred.